 Bob Calo began his career in television at KQED in San Francisco, where he produced daily news and documentaries for the local and national PBS audience.
 He moved to New York to join ABC News “Primetime Live,” and then to NBC News as a broadcast producer.
 Calo produced stories throughout the U.S. and foreign countries, including assignments in Pakistan, Chile, Croatia, Kenya, and Somalia.
 His work has been honored by the National Academy of Television Arts & Sciences, IRE, and National Headliner awards, among others.
-As an independent producer, he produced a documentary profile of the late landscape historian J.B.
-Jackson for PBS.
+He is the Senior Producer of the PBS Series, “Sound Tracks.”
 Calo joined the faculty in 2001 and continues to write and produce for the national broadcast audience.
-He received a bachelor’s degree in English literature from the State University of New York at Buffalo and a master’s in broadcast communication arts from San Francisco State University.

 Published Stories & Highlights: